▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Where can I find a Karelian Bear Dog?

 This breed of dog is found naturally mainly in Scandinavia, especially in finland.
 Further south there are only a few dogs of this very special hunting breed.
 In Germany, for example, not a single cub of Karelian Bear Dog in recent years.
 Special Nordic dog clubs can help you find the dog of your dreams.
-However, There are some things to consider if you are interested in a puppy from abroad.
+But, There are some things to consider if you are interested in a puppy from abroad.
 It's always better if you can get a picture of the puppies' house and meet their parents.
 The Nordic Dog Experts, who you should contact through the appropriate associations, can advise you if there are possible alternatives to Karelian Bear Dog that suit you, to your life situation and your wishes.
 Or you can refer them to the breeders of Karelian Bear Dogs, if there is currently no one in your country who will have a litter in the near future.

 Characteristics "Karelian Bear Dog"